Overview of Accrediting

 Accreditation is a primary means of quality assurance in North American higher education and a significant resource for quality improvement.
 Accreditation has always been associated with peer judgments about quality and has been the work of nongovernmental accrediting agencies.

 Commission on Accrediting

 The body recognized as the accrediting agency for The Association of Theological Schools in the United States and Canada (“ATS”) is the Commission on Accrediting (“Commission”) of ATS, which is related to but separate from ATS.
-The current Commission membership includes nearly 250 graduate theological schools in the United States and Canada who are accredited or candidates for accreditation.
+The current Commission membership includes nearly 270 graduate theological schools in the United States and Canada who are Accredited Members or Candidates for Accredited Member status.
 The purpose of the Commission is "to contribute to the enhancement and improvement of theological education through accreditation . . . [and to] collect data from all members . . . for use in accrediting" (Commission Bylaws, Section 1.2).
 The Commission is recognized by the United States Secretary of Education and by the Council for Higher Education Accreditation.

 Board of Commissioners

 Acting on behalf of the Commission is the Board of Commissioners (“Board”), elected every two years by the membership with representatives from member institutions, ministry practitioners, and the public.
 The Board makes accreditation decisions based upon Commission-approved Standards of Accreditation, according to Commission-approved Policies and Procedures.
 The Board also uses other resources that it has adopted to guide its work, such as the Board-approved Self-Study Handbook and Policy Manual.
 The resources included on this website are intended to help schools pursue and maintain accreditation in order to assure and advance quality theological education.

 How to Become a Member of the Commission